dbroemme/ruby-wads/README.md

 g.connect("e", "f")
 ```

 Currently, the Graph object is used by the Graph Widget for display.
-For the code above, this appears by default as follow:
+For the code above, this appears by default as follows:

 ![alt Screenshot](https://github.com/dbroemme/ruby-wads/blob/main/media/SampleGraph.png?raw=true)

 ## References